vmoranv/aolarhapsody/docs/en/aola/pet-cultivation.md

   For commonly used Light Ash, Suisuiqi and Freya's King Excl can be freely exchanged in the fleet!
 Given to new players in 1314!
   :::

 - **T3**: **Other formation supports, Supreme Glory** e.g.: Star Ring Master, Ace Team, Third Gen Monkey, etc. Star Ring Master without King Excl will have one less star, Ace Team and Monkey are more specialized, can use Fire Tian as substitute temporarily.
-Supreme Glory recommended to cultivate after commonly used formations, slowly补through free activities, can replace part of formation team.
+Supreme Glory recommended to cultivate after commonly used formations, slowly supplement through free activities, can replace part of formation team.
 - **T4**: Version Child, Light Initiation God Weapon, Constellation Feather **e.g.**: God Weapon Luo Xi, Chunjun, etc. Supplement as opportunity arises, not recommended to specifically exchange.
 Version Child except Fantasy Epic basically not usable.
 Some God Weapon pets can be obtained for free through activities or Master King exchange, Constellation King Excl can be slowly exchanged through Domain.
 - **T5**: Formation team stand-in supports **e.g.**: Luo Xi (Xihe team), Mad Dragon (Immortal Dragon team).
 Employment has almost been replaced by Constellation.
 Give Otherworld set to make do when Constellation points are very few early on, no need to cultivate later.
 - **Special**: **Annual Fee Du, Abys, Universe Secret Treasure** have no Otherworld, must have King Exclusive, don't equip Lazy Set anymore